 All requests for standard targets will be submitted to Range supply 24 hours in advance.
-For basic rifle marksmanship (BRM) ranges, the request will be coordinated through the committee chiefs.
+For BRM ranges, the request will be coordinated through the committee chiefs.
 Pickup of targets will be coordinated in advance by calling 596-6140.

 Chapter 7 WEAPON AND AMMUNITION ACCIDENT/INCIDENT REPORTS